DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/03_choice_point.md

 - Rising interest in consciousness development practices
 - Systematic questioning of official narratives about human nature and history

-These aren't random cultural changes.
-They're the signs of a species beginning to access its suppressed genetic inheritance.
+What’s happening here isn’t just random cultural change.
+These are the signs of a species beginning to access its suppressed genetic inheritance.

 ## The Two Paths